Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/create-dns-records-at-web-com.md

-## <a name="add-the-two-srv-records-that-are-required-for-office-365"></a>Agregar los dos registros SRV necesarios para Office 365
+## <a name="add-the-two-srv-records-that-are-required-for-microsoft"></a>Agregar los dos registros SRV necesarios para Microsoft
 <a name="BKMK_add_SRV"> </a>

 > [!IMPORTANT]